DrewThomasCorps/book-renew/README.md

+## Front-end Client Side Documentation
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In order to run the front-end of this project the user must install Node.js.<br />
+The latest version of Node.js can be found at (https://nodejs.org/en/download/)

 ## Available Scripts

-In the project directory, you can run:
+In the project client directory, you can run:

+### `npm install`

+Installs the app and all dependencies.

+### `npm start`

+Runs the app in development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn start`